Frontiers-PackForge/CosmicCore/README.md

 ```
 Human readable format:
 You may use code freely under LGPL-3.0, and most assets are licensed under MIT.
 You are NOT allowed to use my .mtl, .obj, .fsh, or .vsh files or associated assets linked to them for any reason.
+Anything in the models folder under `unique` also may not be reused.
 Other Assets from Different Mods are used and in good faith have I tried to make sure I follow their respective licenses , please reach out to me if something needs to be removed, thanks!
 ```